kelsayed/mqtt-ocf/ReadMe.md

    1. A C compiler and a C++ compiler (gcc-4.7 or later)
 1. Clone this repository.
 1. cd `mqtt-ocf`
 1. Run `npm install`.
 This should download iotivity-node, mqtt, and mosca packages and their dependencies.
-Downloading iotivity-node install iotivity.
+Downloading iotivity-node installs IoTivity library.
 More details can be found in the [iotivity-node](https://github.com/intel/iotivity-node) package repository.

 ### Some Useful Installation Commands on Ubunto-based Linux Systems
 On systems like Ubunto and Mint, the following commands can be handy to install some of the tools/libraries needed by IoTivity.
 Still not every things but it should be helpful.